Find Affordable College Courses

 64 Yearly Graduations

 The 2nd most popular school in the country for criminology majors who are seeking their master's degree is Lasell University.
 Roughly 1,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $40,350 per year, while in-state graduate students, on average, pay $11,268 per year.
-During the 2020-2021 academic year, 64 people received their master's degree in criminology from Lasell.
-Of these students, 20% were women and 23% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $26,000 per year, while in-state graduate students, on average, pay $11,682 per year.
+During the most recent year for which we have data, 64 people received their master's degree in criminology from Lasell.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 28% were women.
+Data shows that Lasell graduates that hold this degree go on to make a median salary of $48,720.

 #3